Surge Narrows

 Forest and trail

 The forest surrounding Surge Narrows is shaped by salt air and weather — cedar, fir, and moss growing close to the sea.
 Paths are informal.
 Time moves differently here.
+This is where materials are gathered, ideas settle, and making begins.

 From land to water, the forest holds steady.